Graham · North-West Highlands

 Meall Mheinnidh — common questions

-- How hard is Meall Mheinnidh?
+- What difficulty is Meall Mheinnidh?

 - Standard parking is at NG963739 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Meall Mheinnidh?
+- When should I climb Meall Mheinnidh?

 - The standard good-weather months for Meall Mheinnidh are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.